AGOberprieler/GinJinn2/docs/5-example_applications.rst

 2. Flatten the COCO dataset:

-    Make sure all images are in the same root directory:
+   This makes sure all images are located in the same directory:

    .. code-block:: BASH